Curs3W4ll/Dotfiles/README.md

 #### Old Vimscript version

-I have used my old Vimscript configuration for more than 2 years and it's working great, but I wanted to change to the new Lua technology and regresh a bit my configuration.
+I have used my old Vimscript configuration for more than 2 years and it's working great, but I wanted to change to the new Lua technology and refresh a bit my configuration.
 So as you may already understand, I do not use this configuration anymore and I do not (I don't want to) maintain it.

 If you want to use it, do it at your own risks, I will not provide you any help.